 Cradled by verdant spruce and pine forest lining the valley bottom between Sulphur and Rundle mountains, the miniature streets and buildings appear gift wrapped by the meandering turquoise Bow River.

-Built into the mountainside at 6857 ft., the Cliffhouse beckoned as a perfect place to enjoy a weekend brunch with my mom and dad.
-And now as we marveled at the Canadian Rockies panorama spread before us, I congratulated myself for choosing this truly unique destination.
+Built into the mountainside at 2,090 m (6,857 ft), the Cliffhouse beckoned as a perfect place to enjoy a weekend brunch with my mom and dad.
+And now as we marvelled at the Canadian Rockies panorama spread before us, I congratulated myself for choosing this truly unique destination.
 Better still, getting here had been half the fun.

 Chairlift to the Sky

-To reach Mount Norquay we drove 4.4 mi. from downtown Banff up the swooping switchbacks of Mount Norquay Scenic Drive.
+To reach Mount Norquay we drove 7 km (4.4 mi) from downtown Banff up the swooping switchbacks of Mount Norquay Scenic Drive.
 The real treat began when we boarded the North American Chairlift.

 Settling into the two-seater chair, my parents rode together while I followed in the next seat for the 15-minute ride.
 With a soft breeze kissing our faces, we were lifted toward the sky on an exciting, yet gentle and relaxed outdoor escalator.

 First installed in 1948 to whisk skiers up to the top of the steep downhill runs – and upgraded several times since – this same chairlift transported Marilyn Monroe up the mountain during the filming of River of No Return in 1953.
 Stepping off at the upper platform, we decided she would have been spellbound by the view, as were we.